Supercolony-net/PSPs/PSPs/drafts/psp-34.md

     }
   ],
   "docs": [
-    " Event emitted when a token approve occurs."
+    "Event emitted when a token approve occurs."
   ],
   "name": "Approval"
 }